The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 - 🏖️ Beach Playtime – Many beaches here are calm and shallow.
 Perfect for a relaxed splash and play.

-4.4 Where to Eat on the Gili Islands with Kids
+Where to Eat on Gili Trawangan

 - 🍹 Jambuluwuk Oceano – This beachside resort has a great playground and family-friendly menu — worth visiting even if you’re not staying there.